eclipse-velocitas/velocitas-docs/content/en/docs/lifecycle_management/packages/usage.md

 - Purpose of `velocitas package`:

-  Lists installed packages and scripts inside of `$HOME/.velocitas/packages`
+  Lists installed packages and scripts inside of `~/.velocitas/packages`

 - Purpose of `velocitas exec`:

-  Executes scripts found inside of specific package `$HOME/.velocitas/packages/<package_name>`
+  Executes programs of a component found inside of specific package `~/.velocitas/packages/<package_name>`

 ## Next steps